4 out of 5 stars

 “Cause a cop asking a guy for a discount on his crack, that’s screwed up.

 Sign of the goddamn apocalypse is what that is.”

-Fell was written in 2006 as an experiment by author Warren Ellis to make serial comics more affordable.
+“Fell” was written in 2006 as an experiment by author Warren Ellis to make serial comics more affordable.
 Sadly the experiment was short-lived, and no episodes have been published since the original 9.
 That being said, Fell is a worthy ready.
 Each book is a single story that takes place in Snowtown centered around Detective Richard Fell.
 It is dark and gritty, and very bloody.
 There is no real story closure or central theme other than watching Detective Richard Fell.
-Image a pseudo-Sherlock Holmes mixed with Spider Jerusalem from Transmetropolitan.
-It’s absurd but a really interesting read and worthy of consideration.
+Imagine a pseudo-Sherlock Holmes mixed with Spider Jerusalem from “Transmetropolitan”.
+It’s absurd but effective read and worthy of consideration.
 Check it out.
 Fair warning though, right now there are a lot of hard and awful things going on in the world.
-If you do not want to, briefly, delve into some of the dregs of humanity in story form, I might give this story a pass.
+If you do not want to briefly delve into some of the dregs of humanity in story form I might give this story a pass.